GOWAAA/camerakit-web-w-recordfeature/README.md

 ### Key Changes in Latest Version

+- **Audio Recording Enhancement**: Audio from lens can now be recorded together with the video and mic input, but if there is any change in audio track within the lens, the change will not be recorded
 - Modular JavaScript files for better code organization:
   - `camera.js`: Handles camera initialization and management
   - `recorder.js`: Manages video recording functionality